 where s(q) is a sigmoid function of inflexion point p_0 , width p_1 and with a maximum value of 1 that accounts for the channel to channel threshold dispersion.
 The function l(q) is the Landau function of most probable value p_3 , width p_4 and normalisation factor p_2 .
-When adjusting the parameters to the data of Figure 13, it is found that low, medium and high thresholds are respectively equal to 0.6, 1.3 and 3.3 times the MIP value.
+When adjusting the parameters to the data of Figure 13, it is found that (for this particular run) low, medium and high thresholds are respectively equal to 0.6, 1.3 and 3.3 times the MIP value.

-4.8 Power-pulsing of the front-end chips
+423 4.8 Power-pulsing of the front-end chips

-The circuits of a MICROROC chip can be turned on and off rapidly according to an external digital signal synchronous to the accelerator clock.
-When the chip is turned on, a certain programmable delay is applied before any detector signal can be recorded to the memory.
-This delay accounts for the stabilisation of the various voltages and currents inside the chip and should be minimum to reduce the power consumption.
-If the delay is too short, the detector occupancy is dominated by noise until stabilisation.
-This is illustrated in Figure 14 (left) where the number of hits in the $1 \times 1 \text{ m}^2$ prototype is plotted versus time for a short run in trigger-less mode.
-During the run, a power-pulsing timing of 4.5 s off and 3 s on was used and the delay was set to 50 μ s.
-When using a delay of 100 μ s (Figure 14 (right)), the high peaks every 7.5 s disappear because stabilisation has been achieved.
-For a bias voltage of 5 V, the current drops from 11 A to 3 A when the chips are turned off.
+The circuits of a MICROROC chip can be turned on and off rapidly according to an external digital 424 signal (e.g. the accelerator clock).
+When the chip is turned on, a certain programmable delay is 425 applied before any detector signal can be recorded to the memory.
+This delay accounts for the 426 stabilisation of the various voltages and currents inside the chip and should be minimum to reduce 427 the power consumption.
+If the delay is too short, the detector occupancy is dominated by noise 428 until stabilisation.
+This is illustrated in Figure 14 (left) where the number of hits in the $1 \times 1 \text{ m}^2$ 429 prototype is plotted versus time for a short run in trigger-less mode.
+During the run, a power-430 pulsing timing of 4.5 s off and 3 s on was used and the delay was set to 50 μ s.
+When using a delay 431 of 100 μ s (Figure 14 (right)), the high peaks every 7.5 s disappear because stabilisation has been 432 achieved.
+For a bias voltage of 5 V, the current drops from 11 A to 3 A when the chips are turned 433 off.
 The 3 A correspond to the consumption of the 3 DIF and inter-DIF boards of the prototype.
+434

-5. Conclusion
+435 5.
+Conclusion